FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 ============

-As described in the GEri overview, the Business API Ecosystem is not a single software, but a set of projects that work together for proving business capabilities.
+As described in the GEri overview, the Business API Ecosystem is not a single software, but a set of projects that work together for providing business capabilities.
 In this regard, this section contains the basic dependencies of the different components that made up the Business API Ecosystem.

 .. note::